Independent Schools

 How often is my interest paid?

-On one-month and three-month accounts, your interest accrues daily and is paid monthly.
+Your interest accrues daily and is paid monthly.
 On fixed-term 12-month accounts, your interest is returned with your principal sum.

 What happens at the end of the deposit term?